-Pictured above are stills from the video of last nights walk through, of an early BBN piece.
+Pictured above are stills from the Brian Drake artist video of last nights studio walkthrough.
 In a previous post, I wrote that I was thinking about formal wear for my next presentation.
 While this is certainly not that, I did choose a vintage ruffled tuxedo shirt in polyester from eBay and a vintage Lanvin tie.
 Yes, I look like its the 23rd hour of a Jerry Lewis Telethon.
 And yes, it got just as emotional.
 But, like the last time, this 'aint about my wardrobe choices.

 Bring The Passion

 There is no doubt that I care deeply about my work and the statement my pieces make.
 I want the viewer to feel that.
 My hand is an extension of that care and passion.
 Every drop of my ability is in this work.
 From the hand built structure, shop made hanging mechanisms, to the paper and pigment on the panel, it's all me.
 The BBN work can be quite visceral in that respect.
 Unfortunately it can be lost on those who cant stand and touch or view the piece in person.
 There is a lot of nuance, shadow and detail lost in online video.
 Making matters more difficult, if a viewer is just "ho-hum" about the work, no visceral "touchy feely" experience is going to overcome the lack of connection.
 Well ...